ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Public Key Authentication.md

 #### ssh-copy-id

 * This is the easiest and the most recommended but this command only works for Linux.
-* For MacOS, you might need to install it.
+* For macOS, you might need to install it.
 To check, open up a terminal and type `ssh-copy-id`.
 * If not found, you can install it using these commands below
   * Install using Homebrew: `brew install ssh-copy-id`
   * Install using Macports: `sudo port install openssh +ssh-copy-id`